unfoldingWord/uw-word-count/src/components/word-count-repo/DesignSpecification.md

 - `uta`: the content folder is `/translate`

-If only the repo is provided and the content is in a folder, then only that folder will be fetched and counted.
+If only the repo is provided and the content is in a folder, then only that folder will be fetched and counted. (**Not yet implemented**)

 Furthermore, each resource type has a document authoring format.
 For example, Markdown `.md` is used for UTQ.
-Thus only Markdown files will be fetched and counted.
+Thus only Markdown files will be fetched and counted. (**Not yet implemented**)

 All files must be fetched and the text aggregated for subsequent counting.
 The fetching and counting process is explained in more detail below.